 Doing a dry suana at 80C increased prolactin 2.3 fold (R).
 Alternating between hot and cold prevents the prolactin increase (R)

 #1 Vitamin D & calcium

-Overactive PTH suppresses testosterone and increases prolactin (R, R, R).
+Overactive parathyroid hormone (PTH) suppresses testosterone and increases prolactin (R, R, R).
 The high prolactin could be due to PTH which suppresses the thyroid and this leads to elevated TRH and prolactin.
-More on calcium here…

-One of the active components of weed, THC, can help to lower prolactin, however THC is actually estrogenic and once you stop with weed, you get an overshoot of prolactin.
-Men that have quit weed end up with higher prolactin that men that didn’t use weed.
+One of the active components of weed, THC, can help to lower prolactin.
+However, THC is actually estrogenic and once you stop with weed, you get an overshoot of prolactin.
+Men that have quit weed end up with higher prolactin than men that didn’t use weed.

 #4 Methylene blue

 Methylene blue is a blue dye and it’s able to lower estrogen-induced prolactin release (R).